arctangent-nhsuk/the-way-we-work/quick-guide-for-senior-developers.md

 - meet with your reports on the first day of each new sprint
 - ensure your reports have appropriately challenging work to undertake
 - help your reports record their achievements and plan for upcoming challenges
-- help your reports choose their own Objectives & Key Results (OKRs)
+- help your reports choose their own Objectives & Key Results (OKRs) on a quarterly basis
 - ensure your reports are using 20% Time to make continuous progress towards their OKRs

 To support a delivery team you will: